noah-nuebling/mac-mouse-fix/README.md

 # Questions

-##### Why build it?
-There's already apps for remapping mouse buttons and smooth scrolling.
+Why make it?
+There's already apps for smooth scrolling and remapping mouse buttons.

-I was looking for a way to use spaces and mission control from my mouse.
-I found some great software like Steer Mouse or USB Overdrive, but none of them were free.
-So I decided to build my own solution.
-Working on the smooth scrolling algorithm was a lot of fun for me and I think it turned out really well.
+I was looking for a way to use Spaces and Mission Control from my mouse.
+I found some great software like Steer Mouse and USB Overdrive, but none of it was free.
+So I decided to build my own - 100% free - solution.
+I had a ton of fun creating my own scrolling algorithm, and I thinki t turned out really well.

-#####Does Mouse Fix track you / have ads?
+Does Mouse Fix track your information?

 I'm committed to your privacy.
 Mouse Fix does not have ads and it doesn't track any information about you.
-I did not make Mouse Fix to make money (but you're very welcome to [buy me a milkshake] (https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ARSTVR6KFB524&source=url) if you want to! ;))
+I did not create Mouse Fix to make money - but you're welcome to [Buy Me A Milkshake](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ARSTVR6KFB524&source=url) if you want to! ;)